DataDog/supply-chain-firewall/README.md

 ## Datadog Logs integration

 The supply-chain firewall can optionally send logs of blocked and successful installations to Datadog.
-All that is needed is a Datadog API key.

 ![scfw datadog log](images/datadog_log.png)